-PURPOSE: This Master Formula is written to describe the formulae, manufacturing procedure, specifications, packing details of dosage form.
+PURPOSE: This Master Formula is written to describe the formulae, manufacturing procedure, specifications, and packing details of the dosage form.

-RESPONSIBILITY / ACCOUNTABILITY: It is the responsibility of Manufacturing Chemist to follow and adhere to this SOP.
-The Production, QC/QA Manager are accountable for the strict adherence to the master formula.
+RESPONSIBILITY / ACCOUNTABILITY: It is the responsibility of the Manufacturing Chemist to follow and adhere to this SOP.
+The Production, QC/QA Managers are accountable for the strict adherence to the master formula.

 Each uncoated Tablet contains: